 We all know the story of Job.
 Job was considered a righteous man, as far as men go.
-He was a God-fearing man, and He was also blessed with wealth, a good family and abundance.
+He was a God-fearing man, and He was also blessed with wealth, a good family and many friends.

 Job put on sackcloth and sat in ashes demanding to know of God why he was suffering such injustice.
-He counted all the ways he had been righteous and just, and petitioned God to know why he was suffering while men not as righteous or just as he were living in relative comfort and abundance.
+He counted all the ways he had been righteous and just and challenged God to explain why he was suffering while men not as righteous or just as he were living in relative comfort and abundance.

 We tend to want to take our frustrations at the injustice in the world out on God.
 We demand to know, “How can a good God allow bad things happen to good people?!”
 As Job demanded to know, “What benefit is there in being good if I am going to suffer as if I were bad?!”

 To this question, one of Job’s friends, the one who seems to have the most wisdom, Elihu, responded

 Do you think this is just?

 You say, “I am in the right, not God.”

 Yet you ask him, “What profit is it to me,

 and what do I gain by not sinning?”